 Buying and Selling Property in Spain

 Whether you are buying a holiday or investment property in Spain, or looking to sell a property you have inherited, our experts will guide you through the entire process, clearly explaining how everything works and taking a proactive role throughout.
-Our Spanish Abogado (solicitors) are fluent in English and will thoroughly explain the key differences between buying and selling property in the UK and in Spain, together with the common issues that arise.
+Our Spanish Abogado (equivalent to solicitors) are fluent in English and will thoroughly explain the key differences between buying and selling property in the UK and in Spain, together with the common issues that arise.

 Making a Spanish Will

-If you own property in Spain, it is advisable to make a Spanish will, and our English speaking Spanish solicitors will be able to make the arrangements on your behalf, and accompany you to the Notary for the signing.
+If you own property in Spain, it is advisable to make a Spanish will, and our English speaking Spanish lawyers will be able to make the arrangements on your behalf, and accompany you to the Notary for the signing.
 A Spanish will can make things more straightforward for beneficiaries when your property is inherited and potentially reduce inheritance tax.
-Tailored advice is essential as situations vary and laws can change, and you will be assured of this from our specialist will making solicitors in Spain and the UK.
+Tailored advice is essential as situations vary and laws can change, and you will be assured of this from our specialist will making lawyers in Spain and the UK.

 If you are owed money by a debtor based in Spain, our specialist international debt collection lawyers will be able to assist you in its recovery.
 With a proven track record of success in settling the majority of cases without court action or a need for judicial intervention, we prefer to guide our clients along this route that seeks to maintain relations with the debtor, is faster and requires less of an investment.